All-In-One Dental Innovations Offers

 • Lax oral hygiene

 It’s true, clenching your teeth isn’t always a habit you can control.
 But if your dentist notices wear on your teeth, you should cover your bases and pick up a mouthguard to wear at night.
-If you clench and grind your teeth during daytime hours, then you may want to look into what’s causing the habit, since it can be an indicator of stress.
-If you can’t curb clenched teeth, then dental bonds can break down.
+If you clench and grind your teeth during the daytime, you may want to look into what’s causing the habit, since it can be an indicator of stress.
+If you can’t curb clenched-teeth habits, dental bonds can break down.

 Find out more about our cosmetic dentistry services.

 Bonding is often compared to poBonding step by step imagercelain veneers since these restorations are also intended to improve a tooth’s color, length, or shape.
-However, if a person has otherwise strong teeth besides a small chip or fracture, then laminates are often not recommended.
+However, if a person has otherwise strong teeth, even with a small chip or fracture, laminates are often not recommended.
 A tiny amount of enamel needs to be shaved down for laminates to be placed, so they are often better for multiple teeth that have been discolored or worn down by age.
 Also, since laminates are often considered to be a cosmetic procedure, they can be much more

 A tiny amount of enamel needs to be shaved down for laminates to be placed, so they are often better for multiple teeth that have been discolored or worn down by age.
-Also, since laminates are often considered to be a cosmetic procedure, they can be much more pricey than dental bonding.
+Also, since laminates are often considered a cosmetic procedure, they can be much more expensive than dental bonding.

-The difference in price is also a result of how laminates are made.
-For dental bonding, your dentist can whip up the materials in-office, but laminates actually are custom-made at a laboratory.
-Obviously, it will be best to discuss all these procedural differences with Dr. Huang before setting your mind to one option.
-All sorts of factors, such as budget concerns and the state of your oral health, will help you determine your individual needs.
+The price difference is also a result of how laminates are made.
+For dental bonding, your dentist can mix the materials in the office, but laminates are custom-made in a laboratory.
+Obviously, it is best to discuss all these procedural differences with Dr. Huang before making a decision.
+Various factors, such as budget constraints and the state of your oral health, will help you determine your individual needs.

 Are you considering tooth bonding?
 Contact All In One Dental today!

-Call All In One Dental Innovations today at to set up a consultation to determine if tooth bonding is a good option for you.
+Call All In One Dental Innovations today at to schedule a consultation to determine whether tooth bonding is a good option for you.
 You can also contact us by requesting an appointment online.

 This field is for validation purposes and should be left unchanged.